 Assistant is supposed to smartly hand-off commands too.
 We use a Google Pixel XL, which also has Google Assistant built-in and is meant to be clever enough to understand when you're talking to Home rather than the phone.
 Sadly, that's not the case: more often than not we wouldn't get a response from Assistant on Home, but rather on our phone.

 At launch, our biggest gripe with Home was that it only worked with one Google account at a time.
-That is still the case in the UK, but will soon change.
-With our US-based Home we can now register up to six accounts.
+That was fixed for the US, followed by the UK from 27 June 2017, with the ability to register up to six accounts.
 Better still, Assistant is clever enough to distinguish between voices, so you don't need to instruct the system to switch accounts.
 Very family-friendly - and the sooner this feature arrives in the UK, the better.

 What apps does Google Home support?

 Home is designed to sit in your house and not only be your assistant but also your primary means of controlling smart home gadgets - with just your voice.
 And, yes, Echo does this too.
 With either speaker, you can turn your smart lights on or off, control your smart thermostat, and more.
 You can also program IFTTT commands.
 They're true control centres for the home.

 However, because Echo has been around for two years longer, it has a big leg up in terms of integrations.
 Right now, Home supports Google Nest, Philips Hue, Samsung SmartThings, Belkin Wemo, and Honeywell smart devices.
 That list has increased since its US launch, and will continue to grow, but it's not quite as wide-ranging as the Echo's extensive list.